 Starting with the land, as the land under the till, so as to say, decreases, there has been a greater drive to get most out per hectare of land.
 Land, overused or misused, for example, can have a negative impact on productivity and disturb the natural equilibrium.
 Hence it is not unusual to leave a piece of land fallow as it regains nutrients it lost.
 Agricultural engineers and ag-tech solutions can find a way around this problem by analyzing the nutrient contents in the soil and recommending crops which will not further deplete the nutrient content but still allow farmers to produce.
-This method is known as crop—rotation.
-Furthermore, techniques such as vertical farming allows farmers to cultivate more per hectare and in the process dramatically increase yield per hectare.
+This method is known as a crop—rotation.
+Furthermore, techniques such as vertical farming allow farmers to cultivate more per hectare and in the process dramatically increase yield per hectare.
 Vertical farming and associated technologies are expected to be vital for the future as farms themselves shift to urban areas where land will be at a premium.

 However, this reliance on agricultural machinery has created a new problem.
 In Modern agriculture access to cheap electricity and fuel has become vital.
-Most agricultural machinery run on diesel while electricity is important to the functioning of cold storages, grinders, irrigation system etc. Agricultural Engineering offers two solid solutions to these problems.
+Most agricultural machineries run on diesel while electricity is important to the functioning of cold storages, grinders, irrigation system etc. Agricultural Engineering offers two solid solutions to these problems.
 Firstly, for electricity, a mixture of alternative sources of energy such as solar energy and wind power is integrated into rooms and mills to provide at the very least a percentage of electricity required to run the farm.
-Secondly, biowaste, available in large quantities within any farm, is converted into biofuel and used as a diesel replacements in agricultural machinery.
+Secondly, biowaste, available in large quantities within any farm, is converted into biofuel and used as diesel replacements in agricultural machinery.
 Together, they can effectively bring down energy dependency and reduce costs while at the same time reducing waste.

 Finally to the greatest challenge to modern farms is water management.
-Fresh water has become a costly commodity of late, driving up costs.
+Freshwater has become a costly commodity of late, driving up costs.
 Furthermore, if the trends continue and urban farming becomes mainstream as expected, farms will be even harder pushed to meet its demand for water.
 As such, water management has become of paramount importance to modern farms.
 Thankfully there are several well designed Ag- tech solutions to these problems.
 Some such as well-designed irrigation systems have been in existence for decades.
-Sprinkler irrigation system is the norm as of today.
+A sprinkler irrigation system is a norm as of today.
 They are programmed to provide water to crops periodically with minimum waste.
-However, these irrigation systems are fast being replaced by a new, even miserly irrigation system known as drip irrigation system.
+However, these irrigation systems are fast being replaced by a new, even miserly irrigation system known as a drip irrigation system.
 Drip irrigation systems use a network of valves, pipes, tubing, and emitters to allow water and fertilizer to drip slowly onto the root zones of different plants saving fertilizer and water in the process.
 Technologies like hydroponics take this even further, by allowing water to be used reused while forming symbiotic relationships with aquaculture so that water wastage is minimized.

 Whatever the means and whatever the end the greatest scope of ag-tech solutions are in the field of resource management.
-As more and more farmers adopt these new technologies and practices one can be sure that the farms of the future will be greener, more productive, cost effective and yes, more profitable than ever.
+As more and more farmers adopt these new technologies and practices one can be sure that the farms of the future will be greener, more productive, cost-effective and yes, more profitable than ever.

 Effective waste management goes a long way in ensuring that farms remain sustainable and efficient by plugging leakages and boosting productivity.